SAFETY TIPS FOR HOLIDAY TRAVEL: WHAT YOU NEED TO KNOW (2025 UPDATE)

 Book refundable flights and stays

-Search on your favorite online travel site for terms like “free cancellation" or "reserve now, pay later."
+You can also search your favorite travel site for terms like “free cancellation" or "reserve now, pay later."

-Also, when searching flights online, look closely at what’s included with the ticket, paying special attention to flight changes and cancellations.
-You may have to pay more for refundable tickets, but for this holiday season in particular it’s worth it.
+Also, when searching flights online, scrutinize what’s included with the ticket, noting verbiage on flight changes and cancellations.
+You may have to pay more for refundable tickets, but for the holiday season it might be worth it.

 Wait to book your hotel